lspestrip/stripelinepy/README.md

 # Requirements

-You'll need Python3, a Fortran 2003 compiler, and the following Python
+You'll need Python 3.x, a Fortran 2003 compiler, and the following Python
 libraries:
 - Healpy
 - PyYAML